 When I first started, there was a need for more high-quality, pianistic, and learn-able video game music (VGM) sheets online – sheets that just felt good to play.
 That was the original goal of my Youtube channel.

 Since then, the channel has moved towards live performances with accompanying sheet music, in order to better inspire individuals to take action and re-create the experiences meaningful to them first-hand.

 All sheets I have written since 2017 come with personally hand-annotated scans of my own copies.
 Every live-cover-with-sheet-music video since June 2017 also features these annotated sheets on-screen.

 These serve to provide learners with a guide – with suggested fingerings and directions – for listeners to shortcut their learning process, and perhaps find a more meaningful way to tackle a technical challenge.

 Above all, it’s a subtle message to you pianists: to remind you that every sheet you learn is a personal experience that you can customise to your own preferences – whether it means writing fingerings over fingerings or doodling on the blank spaces. 🙂

 Hand-crafted sheets, because your passion is worth this much.

-All arrangements and compositions from the period of 2016 – 2017 are drafted on paper, allowing for a mindset of true simplicity to be taken into each work.
-Every arrangement starts with an analysis, and every composition starts with the main theme of the whole work.
-Either way, any sheet I release has been built from fundamental elements, rather than a dump of possibly incoherent ideas.
+All arrangements I do are drafted on paper, allowing for a mindset of true simplicity to be taken into each work.
+Any sheet I release is built from fundamental elements, rather than a dump of possibly incoherent ideas.